openvmp/microcontroller/README.md

 intermittent and lossy connections.

-In some designs where the microcontroller is permanently connected to a more powerful computer (e.g. Raspberry Pi), there is no benefit in using the constrained resources of a microcontroller to run DDS and to handle all the ROS2 messaging overhead.
+In some designs where the microcontroller is permanently connected to a more powerful computer (even a Raspberry Pi), there is no benefit in using the constrained resources of a microcontroller to run DDS and to handle all the ROS2 messaging overhead.
 If the system is designed in a way so that the worst case scenario